Meaguileraa/Meaguileraa/README.md

 ## Hello, I'm Marissa 👋🏽 :sparkles:

-I am a recent coding bootcamp graduate seeking full-time employment as a Software Engineer. 💻 :seedling:
+### I am a recent coding bootcamp graduate seeking full-time employment as a Software Engineer 💻.
+I am outgoing, determined, and very eager to learn as I transition to this new career path. :seedling:

-• Hackbright Academy Alumna
-• Outgoing, determined, and eager to learn!
-• Former Technical Sourcing Specialist